Fish Species off the Virginia Coast & Their Seasons

 As the stripers begin to head for the ocean, other species emerge from their winter haze and begin searching for a meal.
 Among the different fish that begin being landing in the early spring include flounder, sea bass, and tautog.

 By the middle of the spring season, the black drum move into the Chesapeake Bay, with most being found in the Bay’s northern region.
 As the water warms, the drum will find a home at the Chesapeake Bay Bridge Complex.
 Some of these fish are real brutes!
 Although the big ones aren’t good to eat, they’re a lot of fun to catch.

-Early Summer Deep Sea Fishing in Virginia Beach
+[Early Summer Deep Sea Fishing in Virginia Beach]

-Late summer is a great time to catch tautog, triggerfish, and sea bass.
+Late summer inshore is a great time to catch tautog, triggerfish, and sea bass.
 These fish species love underwater structure, so fish for them around towers and wrecks.

 Are you Ready For Some Deep Sea Sportfishing in Virginia Beach?
 Book your charter today!!